 Well in a topic that goes into more depth that I bothered with yesterday, Joe talks about how factory patterns work in this article on his blog.Yesterday I posted about how I am using factories to create the database specific objects that do the interaction in this blog.
 I glossed over the details of what factories are and how to use them.
 For more information on that topic read the excellent post on Joe’s Site

 So last post about my blog I introduced the objects that form the foundation of my blog.
-But the thing that was most confusing to me was the data storage part.
+But the thing that was most confusing to me was the data storage part, I was still not understanding well enough how virtual data room function.
 Doing a quick search on the net lead me to Sun’s J2EE DAO Solution.
 After reading through this, I felt empowered.
 All of a sudden this all made sense to me.
 So i have a Data Access object and it knows how to deal with the database.
 My entry object doesn’t have to know that is will be persisted, or that the contents of it came from a db.
 All it knows is what info is inside it, just as it should.

 Great so now we can build, right?
 Well not so fast.
 I started building this, and all of a sudden, i had to start modifying the fusebox code that sean had done. that was never my intention.
 Also in building my dao class, I had implemented all my query as functions like getEntries and such.
 This all just didnt feel right, so I popped online and sent a note to sean.
 I asked him what he thought of my plan.
 Sean had some encouraging words but also pointed me at Martin Fowler’s Book on Patterns of Enterprise Applications.
 In particular he pointed me at the Service layer section.

 After reading through the book, I felt like i had a new lease on life.
 Just like the initial excitement I felt when I found DAO, I jumped in with both feet.